Genivia/ugrep/README.md

 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

 - Supports all GNU/BSD grep standard options; a compatible replacement for GNU/BSD grep, [see how](#grep)

+- Built-in help facility: `ugrep --help WHAT` displays options related to `WHAT` you specified

 - Matches Unicode patterns by default in UTF-8, UTF-16, UTF-32 encoded files